kzar/davemail/README.md

    I then use to update my modeline display etc.
 4. [Notmuch][6] Emacs client is then used for reading and tagging message.
    [Gnus alias][7] for handling my different email identities + signatures.
-5. Outgoing emails are sent using [msmtp][8] ~~and the [msmtpq][9] script~~, back out via FastMail or Gmail's servers.
+5. Outgoing emails are sent using [msmtp][8], back out via FastMail or Gmail's servers.
-6. [vdirsyncer][10] synchronises my contacts and calendars with FastMail so that I have a local copy to use for address completion etc.
+6. [vdirsyncer][9] synchronises my contacts and calendars with FastMail so that I have a local copy to use for address completion etc.

 ## Usage

 _(Not actually supposed to be used by other people...)_

-1. Install Emacs, Notmuch, msmtp, msmtpq, isync, gpg, libsecret-tools, vdirsyncer etc.
+1. Install Emacs, Notmuch, msmtp, isync, gpg, libsecret-tools, vdirsyncer etc.
 2. Install Python and configobj.
 3. Set up [my Emacs config][5].
 4. Store email server passwords e.g.